umbraco/UmbracoDocs/Extending/Embedded-Media-Provider/index-v7.md

 ## Custom Embedded Media Providers

-If your third-party media provider does not support OEmbed or there is some quirk with the content being embedded that you cannot use the existing Umbraco generic OEmbed providers, then you can create your own custom implementation of an Embedded Media Provider!
+If your third-party media provider does not support OEmbed, then you can create your own custom implementation of an Embedded Media Provider.

 Umbraco provides an AbstractProvider class (or AbstractOEmbedProvider) to get your custom implementation started, and you need to implement only two methods: